-Students who started at Olympic College on or after July 1, 2011 are now required to develop an education plan and have their faculty advisor approve the plan before they complete 45 credits.
+Students at OC are now required to develop an academic plan and have their faculty advisor approve the plan before they complete 45 credits.

-An education plan is a "road map" to help students stay on track to graduate.
+An academic plan is a "road map" to help students stay on track to graduate.
 The new requirements help students save time and money by planning ahead.